erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 8 Things to look out for.md

 - Initiate user experience
 - Run tooling
 - Inform user of DEP process completion
-- Silently continue on post-DEP process or reboot device.
+- Silently continue on post-DEP process or reboot device

 ## You're going to make a shitload of changes in the beginning
 There's no way to sugar coat this.
 You're going to be spending a shitload of time making small changes here and there in your workflow.